MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 1. Wait for Windows Admin Center to automatically start.

-You should see the name of the machine you installed Windows Admin Center On the All connections page at the top of the Name column, along with machine type and data on connection history.
+You should now be able to see the name, machine type, and connection history of the machine you installed Windows Admin Center on listed on the **All connections** page at the top of the **Name** column.

 ---